 GLOBE TECHNOLOGIES warrants that our products are free from defects as to workmanship and materials, when used in accordance with their approval listings and the restrictions and cautions that apply.
-Our obligation under this warranty shall be limited to replacing, at our plant, any parts thereof which shall, within one year after delivery to the ORIGINAL PURCHASER, be demonstrated to be defective.
+Our obligation under this warranty shall be limited to replacing, at our plant, any parts thereof which shall, be defective.
 In order to accomplish the demonstration of defectiveness, the parts claimed to be defective must be sent by the original purchaser to Globe Technologies, 1109 W. Cedar Street, Standish, MI 48658.
 Globe shall not be liable under any terms of this warranty if the defective part is not submitted to Globe for inspection.
-This warranty does not extend to consequential damaged of any nature.
-THIS WARRANTY IS EXPRESSLY IN LIEU OF ALL OTHER WARRANTIES, EXPRESSED OR IMPLIED, INCLUDING THE WARRANTIES OF MERCHANTABILITY AND FITNESS.
+This warranty does not extend to consequential damages of any nature.
+THIS WARRANTY IS EXPRESSLY IN LIEU OF ALL OTHER WARRANTIES OF MERCHANTABILITY AND FITNESS.
 No person, firm or corporation is authorized to assume for us any other liability in connection with the sale of our products.